 - Nausea: While many take CBD tinctures to help ease the symptoms of nausea, it has produced increased nausea in some individuals.

 - Tiredness: This typically happens in higher doses, but fatigue can be a side effect of any CBD tincture dose.

 - Irritability: Few clinical publications discuss CBD-related irritability, but Dr. Grinspoon mentions it as a potential side effect in the Harvard Health Blog.

-- Interaction with Drug Metabolism: CBD can inhibit activity of the cytochrome P450 enzyme.
+- Interaction with Drug Metabolism: CBD can inhibit the activity of the cytochrome P450 enzymes.
 This enzyme family metabolizes most pharmaceutical drugs; if you take doses of CBD, it may neutralize P450 activity and change the way drugs metabolize in your body.
 (For the record, eating grapefruit has the same effect!).

 How to Make a CBD Tincture

 For those looking to make a CBD tincture of their own, it can be done using basic kitchen equipment.
 Really all you need is a jar, a strainer, high-proof alcohol, a heat source, and (obviously), some CBD.
 You can use high-CBD cannabis flower, hemp flower, or even CBD isolate in the form of crystals.

 If you’re using cannabis or hemp flower as your CBD source, you’ll first need to decarboxylate the flower.
 You can do this by placing the plant material on a baking sheet in an oven at 220 degrees Fahrenheit for about 45 minutes.

 Next, mix the flower with high-proof alcohol such as Everclear in a mason jar.
 Close the jar tightly and allow it to sit.
 The alcohol solvent will “pull” the CBD (as well as other compounds) from the plant material.